creacore-team/cordova-plugin-calllog/README.md

 # cordova-plugin-callLog

 Android only
-Cordova plugin to access the call history on a device and that can be filtered
+Cordova plugin to access the call history on a device.
+Results can be filtered through several parameters.

 ## Installation